 Second graders will have the opportunity to participate in a special literacy program throughout the month of April.
 We call it the Read to Feed/Read to Build Reading Challenge Project.
 This program is designed to raise money to help support the students from our buddy schools in Tanzania.
-We read a great book called Beatrice’s Goatthat tells the story of a little girl whose family receives the gift of a goat.
+We will begin by reading a wonderful book called Beatrice’s Goatthat tells the story of a little girl whose family receives the gift of a goat.
 The goat helps them earn enough money to feed her family and to send Beatrice to school.
 The non-profit organization, Africa Bridge, supplies this type of sustainable help in Tanzania to support needy and orphaned children through their cow and potato and avocado co-ops.

 This reading challenge project is an extension of our Great People in History unit.
 We are very excited to know that we, too, can make a difference in people’s livesby making a difference in the life of just one child.
 We know that through our donations to Africa Bridge